What can you do with a psychology degree?

 Although most graduates do not become chartered psychologists, this is not to say that they don’t make use of what they have learned over the course of their degree.

-About 17 per cent of graduates start their careers in childcare, health and education jobs, while slightly under 15 per cent go into the legal, social and welfare professions.
-Roughly 6 to 7 per cent of psychology graduates work as commercial, industrial or public sector managers.
+Some graduates start their careers in childcare, health and education jobs, while others go into the legal, social and welfare professions.
+A small percentage of psychology graduates work as commercial, industrial or public sector managers.
 A slightly lower proportion go into business, human resources and finance, marketing, sales and public relations.

 Famous people who studied psychology

-A number of Hollywood actors studied psychology including Natalie Portman, the star of Jackie, Jerry Bruckheimer, the producer; Wes Craven, the director; Marcia Cross, the television star; and Jon Stewart, the comedian and former presenter of The Daily Show.
+A number of Hollywood actors studied psychology including actor Natalie Portman, producer Jerry Bruckheimer, director Wes Craven, actor Marcia Cross and Jon Stewart, the comedian and former presenter of The Daily Show.